 Poultry Health Management is back for another year at Holywell Park Conference Centre, Loughborough on 20 November, bringing the poultry farming community together to discuss key issues with both broiler and egg producers through panel discussions, exhibition and case studies.

-into agriculture.
+Farmers Apprentice aims to help young people from all walks of life get a foot on to the farming ladder.
 Ten young apprentices will be selected with a range of skills and interested in agriculture to take part in a bootcamp which will announce the winner on the Farmers Weekly YouTube channel in November.

 Register for this Farmers Weekly event covering the technology and data developments in the arable and livestock sectors to help farmers make better decisions on farm and improve crop yields and stock welfare.